Help Your Teen Turn a Summer Job into Long-Term Wealth: High-Yield Savings, Roth IRA Basics, and How Earnings Affect FAFSA Aid

 Turn a Summer Job Into Real Savings for Your Teen

-If your teen is saving money from a summer job, you can turn those paychecks into long-term wealth with a few smart moves.
+If your teen is saving money from a summer job, you can help them turn those paychecks into long-term wealth with a few smart moves.
 The formula is simple: save first, grow it in an interest-earning account, and consider a Roth IRA for teens while their expenses are low.

-Start with a High‑Yield Savings Account Basic checking pays little to no interest.
+Basic checking accounts pay little to no interest.
 A high-yield savings account helps your teen’s balance grow automatically.
+Here are some tips to maximize this opportunity:

 Automate: Split direct deposit—50% to spending, 50% to savings.

-Keep it separate: Out of sight, out of mind reduces impulse spending.
+Keep It Separate: Out of sight, out of mind reduces impulse spending.

-The Roth IRA for Teens: Small Dollars, Big Growth If your teen has earned income (W‑2 or 1099), they can contribute to a Roth IRA up to the lesser of their earnings or the annual limit.
+If your teen has earned income (W-2 or 1099), they can contribute to a Roth IRA up to the lesser of their earnings or the annual limit.
+Here’s why this is a great option:

-Tax-free growth: Pay tax now, enjoy tax-free withdrawals later.
+Tax-Free Growth: Pay tax now, enjoy tax-free withdrawals later.

-Compounding: A single $1,000 at age 16 growing 7% annually can reach about $29,000 by retirement.
+Compounding: A single $1,000 at age 16 growing at 7% annually can reach about $29,000 by retirement.

 Flexibility: Contributions (not earnings) can be withdrawn tax- and penalty-free.

-Simple investing: Use a low-cost target-date or total market index fund.
+Simple Investing: Use a low-cost target-date or total market index fund.

-Pro tip: Consider a parent match.
+Pro Tip: Consider a parent match.
 If your teen puts in $250, you match $250.
 Habits + incentives = momentum.

-FAFSA and Teen Income: What Parents Should Know Teen earnings can affect need-based aid.
+FAFSA and Teen Income: What Parents Should Know

-Income protection allowance: Only income above an annual threshold is assessed, often up to 50% of the excess.
+Income Protection Allowance: Only income above an annual threshold is assessed, often up to 50% of the excess.

 Timing: Be mindful of the FAFSA “base year” when large earnings, bonuses, or withdrawals might reduce aid.